Skip to content

 9. Kauaʻi ʻamakihi

-The Kauaʻi ʻamakihi is a type of bird found only on the Hawaiian island of Kauaʻi.
+The Kauaʻi ʻamakihi is a bird found only on the Hawaiian island of Kauaʻi.
 It belongs to the Fringillidae family, which includes other Hawaiian honeycreepers.
-The species has a special name in the Hawaiian language, which is Kihikihi or kihi.
+The species has a unique name in the Hawaiian language: Kihikihi or kihi.

 This name is derived from the word amakihi, the species’ scientific name.
 The Hawaiian name Kihikihi has a specific meaning associated with the Kauaʻi ʻamakihi.
 It refers to something curved.
 In this case, it refers to the bird’s bill, which is bent or curved.